fvandonkelaar/Fvandonkelaar.github.io/_pages/cv.md

 Full CV in PDF format is available at <http://Fvandonkelaar.github.io/files/CV_FvD.pdf>

 ### Publications
 * From giant clumps to clouds - II.
-The emergence of thick disc kinematics from the conditions of star formation in high redshift gas rich galaxies, [MNRAS](https://ui.adsabs.harvard.edu/abs/2021arXiv211013165V/abstract) (submitted), Oct 2021
+The emergence of thick disc kinematics from the conditions of star formation in high redshift gas rich galaxies, [MNRAS](https://ui.adsabs.harvard.edu/abs/2021arXiv211013165V/abstract), March 2022

 ### Talks
 * On disc kinematics: The influence of the thin disc on star clusters, 18 March 2022